parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 language keywords but rather contextual concepts (wut?!).

 Have you ever searched for `password` in a codebase to discover how passwords are handled?
-They are probably stored in variables named `password, `passwrd`, or another variation.
+They are probably stored in variables named `password`, `passwrd`, or another variation.
 What about searching for `TODO` or `security` in the code comments?